Flit: Python Build and Publish Tool

 flit-core build backend

-flit-core is Flit’s build backend, distributed as a lightweight separate package with zero dependencies.
-It can be used independently of the flit CLI in any Python project, including uv projects:
+flit-core is Flit’s build backend, distributed as a separate package with zero dependencies.
+It implements the PEP 517 build-system interface and can be used independently of the flit CLI, including in uv projects:

 uv init --build-backend flit my-libThis generates a pyproject.toml with flit-core as the build backend: